Trading and investing are often confused as being the same thing.

 How do we do this?

-Let’s open charts of other cryptos against Bitcoin and analyse them.
+Let’s open charts of other cryptos against Bitcoin and analyze them.

-We want to see the price increasing against the Bitcoin price.
+We want to see the price increase against the Bitcoin price.

 This is the same as saying that we want to see an uptrend already established.